Call for Proposals

 All symposia, workshops and training courses must have a lead organizer who serves as the primary point of contact for the Program Committee.
 We will also ask you to name two alternate contacts.

 We will provide meeting space and onsite logistical support for all symposia and workshops.
 However, the conference is not able to provide any travel or accommodation assistance, registration subsidies or waivers, or any other forms of support for the organizers or individual speakers named in any of the proposals.
 All participants will be required to register and pay for the conference and to cover their own travel expenses.

 The conference will also provide meeting space and onsite logistical support for training courses.
-Assuming minimum registration rates are reached, course instructors will each receive a complimentary registration for the conference and will be asked on the proposal submission form to indicate any other financial support they may require to successfully organize and deliver their course.
+Assuming minimum registration rates are reached, course instructors may receive a complimentary registration (to be integrated in the course budget) for the conference and will be asked on the proposal submission form to indicate any other financial support they may require to successfully organize and deliver their course.
 The Organizing Committee will take these needs into consideration as part of the proposal review process.
 Any additional financial support will be reflected either in the training course registration rate and/or the minimum of participants required.